Action on Smoking and Health: ASH (United Kingdom)

 In the United Kingdom, ASH is a registered charity established in 1971, that aims to eliminate the harm caused by tobacco.
 It works to raise awareness of the health risks of tobacco, and also campaigns for policy measures.
 It provides the secretariat of the All-Party Parliamentary Group on smoking and health.

 History

 ASH was established in 1971 by the Royal College of Physicians following the refusal of the UK Government to act on the college's demand for laws to reduce tobacco use.
 Former health minister, John Dunwoody, became its first director.
 Its present-day board of trustees reflects its continued support from the medical establishment as it is composed largely of doctors and scientists.

 ASH was awarded a WHO World No Tobacco Day Award in May 2011 and the 2012 Luther L Terry Award for "Outstanding Organization" by the American Cancer Society in December 2011.

-Its current chief executive, appointed in 2003, is Deborah Arnott.
-She was appointed honorary associate professor in the Division of Epidemiology and Public Health University of Nottingham in 2011 and won the 2007 Alwyn Smith Prize awarded annually by the UK Faculty of Public Health to the person judged to have made the most outstanding contribution to the health of the public.
+Its current chief executive, appointed in 2024, is Hazel Cheeseman.
+Her predecessor Deborah Arnott won the 2007 Alwyn Smith Prize awarded annually by the UK Faculty of Public Health to the person judged to have made the most outstanding contribution to the health of the public.